astrolicious/studiocms/www/docs/src/content/docs/config-reference/options-schema.md

 - **Type:** `string`
 - **Default:** `en-us`

-`dateLocale` is a string value that is used to determine how dates should be formatted in the `astroStudioCMS`.
+`dateLocale` specifies how dates should be formatted in `astroStudioCMS`.

 ### Usage